Gene's Presents Joshua Abelow: Truckload of Art

 precious objects are scattered

-Joshua Abelow's (b.
-Frederick, Maryland) painting practice incorporates drawing, photography, creative writing and curating.
+Joshua Abelow (b.
+Frederick, Maryland) is a painter whose practice incorporates drawing, photography, creative writing and curating.
 In 2014, Abelow founded Freddy, a curatorial project focusing on work by underrecognized and emerging artists.
+He lives and works in Santa Fe, New Mexico.

 Forms is an artist-run space in Hamtramck, Michigan presenting exhibitions and literary programs alongside the Entry Points artist-in-residence program.
 Gene's Dispensary is an experimental art gallery founded, programmed and operated by Keith J. Varadi in Los Angeles, California.